hpi-dhc/PharMe-Annotations/README.md

 RxCUIs for all manual additions will be added using the Rx API.

+For FDA guidelines, recommendations and implications are given as one text;
+thus, a standard text that refers to the implication text is added as a recommendation when resolving.

 Manual additions to CPIC guidelines – for medications that explicitly have no recommendations or recommendations that cannot be processed in PharMe – can be made by adding to the `recommendationless_CPIC.json`.